Are peptides legal in UAE and Dubai?

 Supplier Verification Checklist for Dubai

 In the UAE context, proof beats promises.
-Before treating a listing as credible, look for the following:
+Before treating a listing as a credible research-use peptide supplier UAE option, look for the following:

 - Independent COA: not just a brand-made PDF, but third-party batch-level evidence